 I hope some good comes out of this devastating #COVID19 situation.
 I know I’ve never experienced something so life-changing in my years on this planet to date.
-So I thought I would share my thoughts about how life must change after COVID19 if we are to minimise the risk of ever being in a similar situation again.
+So I thought I would share my thoughts about how life must change after COVID-19.
+These points are important if we are to minimise the risk of ever being in a similar situation again.

-My parents would have been able to compare this complete global emergency with the Second World War I’m sure, but sadly they are no longer with us.
-While the mobilisation of our people and impact on our economy I’m sure must have been similar in terms of scale; COVID19 is very different.
+My parents would have been able to compare this complete global emergency with the Second World War I’m sure.
+Sadly they are no longer with us.
+While the mobilisation of our people and its impact on our economy I’m sure must have been similar in terms of scale; COVID-19 is very different.

 So here are my hopes about what we must focus on and pay attention to as a result of this situation we find ourselves in.

 It’s not us and them, it’s not me and you; it’s “we”.
 We are all in it together not just in times of crisis but in this business of life.
-We should no longer identify by different races.
-If there is any way life must change as a result of COVID19 then it is that we identify as one race.
+We should no longer be identified by different races.
+If there is any way life must change as a result of COVID-19 then it is that we identify as one race.
 The human race.
 We must learn to appreciate those things which we have in common while respecting our differences.
-Conflict and fear arise from a lack of recognising our unity.
+Conflict and fear arise from a lack of recognition of our unity.
 Science has already shown we are all connected.
 This means our actions affect everyone, no matter how small.
 If we make sure our actions arise out of love then eventually that will be the reason individually and collectively decisions will be made.

-An economy that enables everyone to be beyond the harrowing state of struggling to survive must be one of the ways life must change after COVID19.
+An economy that enables everyone to be beyond the harrowing state of struggling to survive must be one of the ways life must change after COVID-19.
 We need to work towards making sure every human being has enough to live on no matter what their circumstances.
 This will mean if and when a crisis hits then we are stronger together.
-The fear is, of course, people will not be incentivised to work.
-But if we care about our people more and they are not having to worry about where the next penny comes from then the human drive for service and contribution have a greater chance of shining through.
-Those that do not reach or strive beyond a basic income way of life for whatever reason will have that choice.
+The fear is, of course, that people will not be incentivised to work.
+But if we care about our people more and they do not have to worry about where the next penny comes from then the human drive for service and contribution has a greater chance of shining through.
+Those who do not reach or strive beyond a basic income way of life for whatever reason will have that choice.
 But for most of us, we will continue to strive for greater things.

-4. Put our money where our mouth is for health care
+Put our money where our mouth is for healthcare

-Our health care systems should not be either a political football or a profit-making machine.
+Our healthcare systems should not be either a political football or a profit-making machine.
 The health service should be a basic human right.
-It should be there to help people proactively embrace wellbeing principles and to provide first-class health care for those that need it.
-We’ve all seen health care systems where human beings have no access to it because they have no insurance for whatever reason.
+It should be there to help people proactively embrace well-being principles and to provide first-class health care for those who need it.
+We’ve all seen healthcare systems where human beings have no access to it because they have no insurance for whatever reason.
 This is one of the areas where every human who can contribute must do so for the good of the whole human race.